-In previous study years, modelling results indicated that a Bull Trout marked with a T-bar anchor tag during a previous study year tended to be in significantly better condition than its unmarked equivalent, while a Bull Trout marked with a PIT tag was not (Ford and Thorley 2011a, 2012).
+In previous study years, modelling results indicated that a Bull Trout marked with a T-bar anchor tag during a previous study year tended to be in significantly better condition than its unmarked equivalent, while a Bull Trout marked with a PIT tag was not (Ford and Thorley 2011, 2012).
 In the analysis presented in this report, only previously untagged fish were included in models of body condition to avoid potential tagging effects.

-Trends in estimates of the body condition of Bull Trout in the MCR were similar for juveniles and adults (Figures 27 and 28).
-Body condition estimates were greatest in 2003 and 2004 and decreased after the flow regime change, with an effect size of 14% lower than a typical year for juveniles and 11% lower for adults in 2016.
+Trends in estimates of the body condition of Bull Trout in the MCR were similar for juveniles and adults (Figures 29 and 30).
+Body condition estimates were greatest in 2003 and 2004 and decreased after the flow regime change, with an effect size ranging between 11% to 16% lower than a typical year for juveniles and 8% to 11% lower than at typical year for adults from 2014 to 2016.
 Body condition increased by over 20% in 2017, with effect sizes of 10% for juvenile and adult Bull Trout.
+In 2018, body condition returned to below average values for juveniles (-11%) and adults (-9%).

-The slope of the weight-length relationship did not differ by flow regime (P=0.4).
-Condition (weight-at-length) was lower after the flow regime than before, but the intercept term representing this effect was not statistically significant (P=0.05), likely because of the high body condition in 2017.
-There was no effect of season on the slope (P=0.7) or intercept (P=0.9) of the weight-length relationships, suggesting no significant difference in Bull Trout body condition between spring and fall.
+The slope of the weight-length relationship did not differ by flow regime (P = 0.4).
+Condition (weight-at-length) was significantly lower after the flow regime than before (P = 0.03).
+There was no effect of season on the slope (P = 0.6) or intercept (P = 0.9) of the weight-length relationship, suggesting no significant difference in Bull Trout body condition between spring and fall.
 Site was not included as an effect in the model because previous year's analysis showed very little variation in condition among sites.

-Figure 27: Body condition effect size estimates (with 95% credible intervals) by year and season (left panel) for a 300 mm FL juvenile Bull Trout in the middle Columbia River study area, 2002 to 2017.
-The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
+Figure 29: Body condition effect size estimates (with 95% credible intervals) by year for a 300 mm FL juvenile Bull Trout in the middle Columbia River study area, 2002 to 2018.
+The dotted line represents the implementation of the minimum flow release and REV5 operations.

-Figure 28: Body condition effect size estimates (with 95% credible intervals) by year and season (left panel) for a 500 mm FL adult Bull Trout in the middle Columbia River study area, 2002 to 2017.
-The dotted line (left panel) represents the implementation of the minimum flow release and REV5 operations.
+Figure 30: Body condition effect size estimates (with 95% credible intervals) by year for a 500 mm FL adult Bull Trout in the middle Columbia River study area, 2002 to 2018.
+The dotted line represents the implementation of the minimum flow release and REV5 operations.